thaiminh2022/EmailClientPluma/README.md

 # EmailClientPluma
-An email client (like Google mails, Outlook) for a school project.
+An email client (like Gmail, Outlook) for a school project.

 ## Developing
 ### Dependencies